chonyy/line-message-analyzer/README.md

 </p>

-> 📈 Analyzing your LINE message with plots and numbers!
+> 📈 Visualizing your LINE message with plots and numbers!

 Try it out! https://chonyy.github.io/line-message-analyzer/